Jump to

 And, as a result, they have much less repeat business.

 The person who charges less money, on the other hand, has 18 repeat clients.
-This, ultimately means that they get more work on a regular basis.

 As an independent contractor, repeat customers are what you’re after.

 Now, we’re not saying that you should charge the minimum rate to get repeat business.
-You have to make sure that you’re adequately compensated for your time, of course.

 And you definitely shouldn’t charge the minimum if you have to drive to get to a customer’s home since you’ll have to factor in gas and other expenses.